Pottawatomie massacre: Debate over Brown's role and motivation

 John Brown was evasive about his role in the massacre, but in Kansas Territory, his role was no secret.
 A United States congressional committee investigating the troubles in Kansas Territory identified Brown as the chief perpetrator.
 Nonetheless, following John Brown's raid on Harpers Ferry, there was a widespread denial of Brown's involvement in the Eastern abolitionist press.
 Brown's first biographer, James Redpath, denied Brown's presence at the murders.

-Defenders of Brown argue that the raid was in retaliation for their hanging of a free-state man, for the murder of Brown's brother, for the murder of one of Brown's sons and arrest of another, for the burning of the free-state settlement at Osawatomie, and outrages upon Brown's wife and daughter, although critics dispute these events happened.
-The revisionist history around John Brown, much of it motivated by Lost Cause of the Confederacy ideology, has, in turn, been called into question.
+Defenders of Brown argue that the raid was a preemptive strike against border ruffians who were plotting to bring a proslavery army into Kansas and murder the Browns, and that Brown made sure to narrowly target the attack rather than rampaging senselessly through town.

 In response to those that argued the attack was motivated by the threats of violence by the pro-slavery targets of the attack, the governor of Kansas, Charles Robinson, stated:

 When it is known that such threats were as plenty as blue-berries in June, on both sides, all over the Territory, and were regarded as of no more importance than the idle wind, this indictment will hardly justify midnight assassination of all pro-slavery men, whether making threats or not...
 Had all men been killed in Kansas who indulged in such threats, there would have been none left to bury the dead.